VUEngine/VUEngine-Core/readme.txt

 	· GCCVB 4.4.2 for V810

-1. Create a CygWin environment variable called VBJAENGINE which must point to the vbJaEngine's folder.
+1. Create a CygWin environment variable called VBJAENGINE which must point to the VBJaEngine's folder.

 2. Replace the crt0.o file created by gccvb with the one provided with this source code: